marwiss/Kontroll/README.md

 or both (common) or not at all (other).

 /api/app/security
-Contains methods for OAuth2 and a method to obtains secrets used.
+Contains methods for OAuth2 and a method to get the secrets used.
-You need to create your own secrets ad put them in the /secrets folder.
+You need to create your own secrets and put them in the /secrets folder.
+Secrets are more secure than environment values.

 /api/app/templets
 Jinja2 templates used to generate some webpages necessary for OAuth2 flow and Documents API flow.